8-Week Data Engineer Mock Interview Practice Plan (2026)

 How do I know if I'm ready for real interviews?+

 Three benchmarks: (1) You solve Medium SQL problems in under 15 minutes on the first attempt with correct edge case handling.
 (2) You can design a star schema for an unfamiliar domain in under 20 minutes while explaining your choices out loud.
-(3) You complete a full mock interview loop on DataDriven and the AI grades you as 'Strong Hire' on at least 3 of 4 rounds.
+(3) You complete a full mock interview loop on DataDriven and the AI evaluates you as 'Strong Hire' on at least 3 of 4 rounds.
 If you meet all three, start scheduling real interviews.

 Should I study every day or take weekends off?+